 How To Qualify Leads At Expos

-Fairs and expos will bring you an unlimited supply of quality network marketing, direct sales or MLM leads!
+Fairs and expos will bring you an unlimited supply of leads when you learn how to qualify leads!

 How To Qualify Leads At Expos

-Everyone that you met is not an ideal customer!
+Everyone that you meet is not an ideal customer!

 It is important to learn how to qualify leads to determine if the person is a good prospect for your business.

-Wouldn’t you rather bring home 8-20 quality leads that will answer the phone, as opposed to 100s of prospects who you cannot reach.
+Wouldn’t you rather bring home 8-20 quality leads who will answer the phone, as opposed to hundreds of prospects whom you cannot reach?